-If you are sick and have been diagnosed with COVID-19 or a health care provider suspects you have COVID-19 and you are waiting on test results, follow the steps below to help prevent the disease from spreading to people in your home and community.
+If you are sick and have been diagnosed with COVID-19 or a health care provider suspects you have COVID-19 and you are waiting for test results, follow the steps below to help prevent the disease from spreading to people in your home and community.

 Stay home except to get medical care